2025 IIHF World Championship: Slogan

 The slogan of the competition was pulse, and main phrase of it was "Feel the Pulse".

 Mascot

 The mascot of the event was called Beaty, a character with a heart-shaped face and bright cheeks.
-Beaty was a lively and agile mascot who bounced around, spreading energy to everyone around it, and always with a high pulse.

 Rosters

 Each team's roster consisted of at least 15 skaters (forwards and defencemen) and two goaltenders, and at most 22 skaters and three goaltenders.
 All 16 participating nations, through the confirmation of their respective national associations, had to submit a "Long List" no later than two weeks before the tournament, and a final roster by the Passport Control meeting prior to the start of the tournament.

 Match officials

 16 referees and linesmen were announced on 7 May 2025.